glfw/glfw/README.md

  - Bugfix: The default for `GLFW_ALPHA_BITS` was set to zero
  - [Win32] Added `_GLFW_USE_DWM_SWAP_INTERVAL` for forcing the swap interval
            to be set even when DWM compositing is enabled
+ - [Win32] Added support for forcing the use of the high-performance GPU on nVidia Optimus systems
  - [Win32] Bugfix: The clipboard string was not freed on terminate
  - [Win32] Bugfix: Entry points for OpenGL 1.0 and 1.1 functions were not
                    returned by `glfwGetProcAddress`